HassanAliKadhem/fresh_reader/README.md

 - [ ] limit number of starred articles stored
 - [ ] edit tags
 - [ ] delete tags
-- [ ] Highlight the first letters in a word to ease reading
+- [ ] Highlight the first half of a word to make it easier to read
 - [ ] add date separator in article list

 ## Screenshots